paulmandal/atak-forwarder/README.md

 # To Do

 * Automatically adjust link speed / range based on # of lost messages
+* Use T-Beam as a GPS source (if it proves to be more accurate than the phone's)
 * Message IDs and receipt confirmation
 * Improve chat message shrinking further
 * Figure out why some messages fail to parse (1/8 msgs)